Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

             :ref:`attributes_access`

     page type
-        There are the following types of pages:
+        Here are the following types of pages:

         * Standard page
         * News feed
-        * :term:`Assembly <assembly>` - a page-prototype for another pages
+        * :term:`Assembly <assembly>` - a page-prototype for other pages
           (parent in :term:`Inheritance tree <asm inheritance tree>`).

     page GUID